KyleKing/recipes/docs/seafood/spicy_salmon_roll_bowls.md

 - [ ] 1/4 cup mayonnaise
 - [ ] 1 tbsp sriracha
 - [ ] 2 tbsp soy sauce, low sodium
-- [ ] 1 tsp brown sugar or 2 tsp syrup
+- [ ] 1 *tsp* brown sugar

 ## Recipe

 - Cook the rice
-- Prep in bowls:
+- In small prep bowls:
     - Combine the blackening spice
-    - Combine the mayonnaise, sriracha, soy sauce, and maple syrup.
+    - Combine the mayonnaise, sriracha, soy sauce, and sugar.
 Whisk until well combined
 - Chop and prep the rest of the vegetables
+    - Saute until softened
 - Remove salmon skin, then cube into bite-sized pieces
     - Toss with the blackening spice
     - In a skillet, pan fry the salmon for 3-4 minutes in olive oil on medium-high heat